Alex-Huleatt/FriendlyBattleCode/Getting Started/README.md

 		//something that throws an error here
 	}

-Normally you would specify what *type* of error gets thrown, but there is probably more than one and then it looks ugly.
+Normally you would specify what *type* of error gets thrown, but there is probably more than one and then it looks ugly and is tedious to write.
 (Please don't think this is good programming)

 ##Communication